cobbler/cobbler/docs/cobbler-conf.rst

 enable_gpxe
 ===========
 Enable gPXE booting?
-Enabling this option will cause cobbler to copy the ``undionly.kpxe`` file to the TFTP root directory, and if a profile/system is configured to boot via gPXE it will chain load off ``pxelinux.0``.
+Enabling this option will cause Cobbler to copy the ``undionly.kpxe`` file to the TFTP root directory, and if a profile/system is configured to boot via gPXE it will chain load off ``pxelinux.0``.

 default: ``0``

 enable_menu
 ===========
-Controls whether cobbler will add each new profile entry to the default PXE boot menu.
+Controls whether Cobbler will add each new profile entry to the default PXE boot menu.
 This can be over-ridden on a per-profile basis when adding/editing profiles with ``--enable-menu=0/1``.
 Users should ordinarily leave this setting enabled unless they are concerned with accidental reinstalls from users who select an entry at the PXE boot menu.
 Adding a password to the boot menus templates may also be a good solution to prevent unwanted reinstallations.